-In Camera submissions shall be presented to the court by paper copy.
+In Camera submissions shall be presented to the court by paper copy, unless otherwise directed by the court.

 9. Document Retention Requirements

 A document that is electronically filed and requires an original signature other than that of the Filing User must be maintained in paper form by the Filing User and/or the firm representing the party on whose behalf the document was filed.
 The document must be retained for six (6) years after the time for all appeals has expired or the judgment otherwise becomes final.
 On request of the court, the Filing User or law firm must provide the original document.